mibscipher/mibscipher.github.io/index.md

 \end{array}
 $$

-**Permutation layer P.** Finally, the eight nibble outputs from the mixing layer are arranged according to Table 2.
+  **Permutation layer P.** Finally, the eight nibble outputs from the mixing layer are arranged according to Table [tab-mibs-perm].
 Each nibble is moved to a new position by P.

-[Permutation mapping][tab-mibs-perm]
 | /// | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 |-----|---|---|---|---|---|---|---|---|
 | P   | 2 | 8 | 1 | 3 | 6 | 7 | 4 | 5 |
+[Permutation mapping][tab-mibs-perm]

 **Key schedule for 64-bit key.** The design principle of MIBS key schedule is adopted from the design principle of PRESENT key schedule.
 Our key schedule, generates 32-bit round key $k_i$ , for $ 0 ≤ i ≤ 31$ , from 64-bit user key $K$ (represented as $k_{63} , k_{62} , ..., k_0$ ).
 We denote the key state of the $i$-th round as state $i$ .
 The key state for each round is updated as follows.